anthony-hopkins/django_postgresql_docker_start/README.md

 https://www.djangoproject.com/download/
 * Docker - Any modern version should be fine.
 See https://docs.docker.com/get-docker/
+* Git bash or WSL as a terminal to leverage if usinf Windows.
+* Bash if using Linux/OSX/Unix/BSD

 ### Installing
 * Ensure you are in an empty directory where you are ready to start work.